temporalio/documentation/blog/2021-09-20-temporal-transparency-update-12.md

 ## Elasticsearch

 In the last update, we gave an overview of the exciting changes to our Visibility API that were nearing completion.
 Immense progress was made on this front and the improvements are available in the latest releases.
 The primary goal of the redesign was to simplify the configuration and usage of search attributes, as opposed to expanding the functionality.
 Our Visibility API already provides an immense amount of value, it's just that very few used it due to the barrier of entry.
-We believe that these updates change that story making our Visibility functionality a joy to use.
-Here are some of the specific highlights to look for:
+We believe these updates change that storym making our Visibility functionality a joy to use.
+Here are some specific highlights:

 * Improved query language for advanced visibility: ExecutionStatus is of string type, IS NULL support for missing search attributes.
 * New system search attributes for advanced visibility: HistoryLength, StateTransisionCount, ExecutionDuration.